Xu Yi (Han dynasty): Life and career

-In 219 Xu Yi went west with Cao Cao as part of an army to reinforce the defenders at Hanzhong against the future Shu Han Emperor Liu Bei's attack but news reached Cao Cao of the well connected Wei Feng's failed plot back in Ye.
-Yang Jun as Commandant of the Capital began an investigation, drawing up a list of punishments and impeached himself, Cao Pi displeased with Yang Jun for taking matters into his own hands had Yang Jun moved to Pingyuan meaning a replacement was required back in Ye.
+In 219, Xu Yi went west with Cao Cao as part of an army to reinforce the defenders at Hanzhong against the future Shu Han Emperor Liu Bei's attack.
+But news reached Cao Cao of the well-connected Wei Feng's failed plot back in Ye.
+Yang Jun as Commandant of the Capital began an investigation, drawing up a list of punishments and impeached himself.
+Cao Pi, displeased with Yang Jun for taking matters into his own hands, had Yang Jun moved to Pingyuan meaning a replacement was required back in Ye.
 Cao Cao sighed that he had nobody in Ye who could have discovered Wei Feng's plan (the plot leaked due to Chen Yi, a senior member of the plot, getting nervous and informing Cao Pi).
 Huan Jie recommended Xu Yi and Cao Cao hand wrote an order for Xu Yi to go to Ye to be the new Commandant.
-However, after several months Xu Yi became badly ill and resigned.
+However, after several months, Xu Yi became gravely ill and resigned.
 He was appointed to the court in a consultant role but died soon after.